-These directions are from the viewpoint of someone standing behind the Total Station, and are best communicated via walkie-talkie to your survey-partner.
+These directions are from the viewpoint of someone standing behind the Total Station, and will therefore mirror-image your movements.

 Estimate the distance the instrument ask you to move and follow its instructions.
 The values will change as you move, but DO NOT rely on these - it is better to push "Dist" more often.

-Once the target point is as close as possible - preferably within less than 0.003m in either direction, ask your survey-partner to mark this spot with a peg, gridnail or survey flag.
+Once the target point is as close as possible - preferably within less than 0.003m in either direction, mark this spot with a peg, gridnail or survey flag.